-Mrs. Harmon burst out laughing.
+Mrs. Harmon burst out language.
 "Why, the engagement is not announced yet, and you want the date of the wedding!
 I can assure you it will not be before next fall.
+That is will not be before next fall.
 That is sure."
-Mrs. Harmon seemed to find pleasure in coming out strongly on a point when she could, even if it were only a negative one.
+Mrs. Harmon seemed to find pleasure in coming out strongly on a point when she could, even if it were

-only a negative one.
+only a negative one,

-"Did you get Miss Harmon any things while you were abroad?" continued Miss Upton.
-Mrs. Harmon's diamond brooch must have cost a pretty penny.
+"Did you get Miss Harmon any

+things while you were abroad?" continued Miss Upton.
+Mrs. Harmon's

+diamond brooch must have cost a

+pretty penny.

 "Oh, a few little things, yes.

 Things I knew she had to have."

-Mrs. Harmon had recourse to her handkerchief for a moment, "How old is Miss Harmon?" asked Letty, with interest.
+Mrs. Harmon had recourse to her handkerchief for a moment.
+"How old is Miss Harmon?" asked

+Letty, with interest.
 The mother was so young and girlish!
 She took the matter so lightly, and it seemed so amusing to her!
-"Don't I look young enough to be spared having to tell my daughter's spared having to tell my daughter's age?" that interesting lady laughed back; "but Miss Harmon is not 17 yet.
-Don't press me too closely.
+"Don't I look young enough to be spared having to tell my daughter's age?" that interesting lady laughed back; "but Miss Harmon is not 17 Don't press me too closely.
 "Will it be a church wedding?
-And will Worth make the gown?'
-Miss Upton felt that Mrs. Mrs. Harmon was willing enough to have the facts come out, but did not wish to have told them.
+And will Worth make the gown?"
+Miss Upton felt that Mrs. Harmon was willing enough to have the facts come out, but did not wish to have told them.

-"You are a perfect inquisitor," laughed the lady.
+'You are a perfect inquisitor," laughed the lady.
 "I am going to send you away," she added, rising.
-"You have led me on so and made me talk when I told you that the engagement wasn't even announced vet.
-Re thing.
-I can't imagine how the new papers find out everything.
+"You have led me on so and made me talk when I told you that the engage-ment wasn't even announced yet.
+Re-member that I haven't told you a thing.
+I can't imagine how the news-papers find out everything.
 Will it be in tomorrow's paper?
-I mean are pains to write anything about it? you going to write anything about it?
+I mean are you going to write anything about it?
 I shan't see another person from a I shan't see another person from a paper.
 It's too dangerous."

-She was evidently putting an end to the interview to keep herself from telling a quantity of things more telling a quantity of things more which the wily Miss Upton would worm out of her.
+She was evidently putting an end to the interview to keep herself from telling a quantity of things more which the wily Miss Upton would worm out of her.

-The young "newspaper woman" was pretty well content.
+The young "newspaper woman" as pretty well content.
+She had was pretty well content.
 She had learned enough in this indirect way to embellish her information into a most interesting story.

-This she did and thrilled with pride when she saw it in the next day's Investigator with a head-line of great prominence.
+This she did and thrilled with pride

+when she saw it in the next day's Investigator with a head-line of great prominence.
 The Search-Light, The Investigator's bitterest rival, hadn't a word about the thing.